-Use of silence
+Use of Silence

 Culturally we have been taught to be uncomfortable with silence; this can influence the counsellor’s use of silence and the client’s reactions to it.

-New counsellors are typically uncomfortable with pauses; often rushing in to fill the gaps.
+New counsellors are typically uncomfortable with pauses, often rushing in to fill the gaps.

-The person centred counsellor trusts that the client will work in a way, and at a pace, that is suitable for them.
+The person-centred counsellor trusts that the client will work in a way, and at a pace, that is suitable for them.

 This includes listening to silences as well as words, sitting with them and recognising that the silences may facilitate the counselling process.

-Silences occur for a number of reasons.
+Silences occur for a number of reasons

 For the counsellor it can be: